iankorf/MCB185-2023/unit6_dictionaries_and_regex/README.md

 	+ For quick look-ups
 	+ To count categories
 + Enter the wild world of regular expressions
++ Use the time.time() function for simple benchmarking
 + Get plenty of practice with some challenging homework problems

 ------------------------------------------------------------------------------